fbcdn/chris-blog/_content/2020/case-study-on-ethics-and-bias-in-machine-learning/index.md

 layout: post
 title: "A Case Study on Ethics and Bias in Machine Learning"
 permalink: /2020/case-study-on-ethics-and-bias-in-machine-learning/
-description: "Can machines be racist?
-Sure thing.
-Most of the issues dealing with machines and bias are insidious - crime, credit, or recidivism prediction, to name a few - where bias is hidden and implicit.
-This piece is about a foundational (and thankfully lower-stakes) example of bias in machine learning, and a discussion of the ethical and social issues that come with it."
+description: "Most of the issues dealing with machines and bias are insidious - crime, credit, or recidivism prediction, to name a few - where bias is hidden and implicit.
+This piece is about a foundational (and thankfully lower-stakes) example of bias in machine learning, a discussion of the ethical and social issues that come with it, and things that could be done better in the future."
 date: 2020-06-21 00:00:00
 tags:
 - machine-learning